Badge Awarded to Soldiers Who Engaged with Enemy Combatant

 The chief of staff of the United States Army approved creation of the Combat Action Badge in May 2005 to recognize soldiers who personally engaged an enemy in close combat in an imminent danger area.
 Recognition for close combat previously was provided only to members of infantry units through the Combat Infantry Badge.
 The Combat Action Badge extended the opportunity for recognition for close combat to members of the United States Army outside of infantry units.

-The measure was advanced by the Assembly Military and Veterans' Affairs Committee.
+The measure was advanced by the Assembly Military and Veterans' Affairs Committee, of which DeAngelo is vice-chair.

 Originally posted by the NJ Assembly Democrats.